juanpostiglione/Chess-Game/README.md

 - Player with Black Pieces: Capture a piece using RIGHT click.
 - Player with White Pieces: Capture a piece using LEFT click.
 2) To move the pieces, each piece needs to be clicked and dragged to a position, and then release it to place it.
+3) There are functions that provide the specififc movement for each piece, if you try to move the piece with a behavior that does not correspond to it.
+The piece will go back to its latest position.

 # PNG FILES USED FOR THE GAME:
 ## PIECES FOR DOWNLOAD: